BDE-Dakhla/website/README.md

 ## ✨ Features

-- Campus news : FumaDocs with MDX support
+- Campus News : Events/News from Campus in one place powered by FumaDocs (with MDX support)

 ## 🧭 Roadmap